 A less popular, but interesting way to play golf is on a fully iced or snow golf course – you don’t need to worry about the right club for each type of grass here!
 The town of Uumannaq in Greenland holds an annual 36-hole ice golf competition.
 The Drambuie World Ice Golf Tournament is notoriously difficult, but incredibly interesting and unlike any other golf course or tournament.

-Apart from the obvious temperature issues, characteristics of this variety of golf course include:
+Apart from the obvious temperature issues, characteristics of these golf course types include:

 - Snow blindness and movement constrictions due to thermal clothing.